1. Home

 My electric bill is $290/mo

-A bidirectional electric vehicle (EV) charger is a system that charges electric vehicles with power from your home solar panels or the grid and can send power from your vehicle back to your home or the grid.
-It enables two-way communication between an EV and the electrical grid, allowing energy to flow both ways.
+A bidirectional electric vehicle (EV) charger charges an electric vehicle and can send power from your vehicle back to your home or the grid.
+It enables the two-way flow of electricity to and from an EV.

 Compared to traditional chargers that can only send power to an EV’s battery, a bidirectional charger allows EV owners to discharge electricity from their vehicle to use onsite, share, or sell.

-Bidirectional EV charging works in several different ways, with various capabilities that can benefit homeowners, travelers, businesses, the energy grid, and communities recovering from natural disasters.
+Bidirectional EV charging works in several different ways that can benefit homeowners, travelers, businesses, the energy grid, and communities recovering from natural disasters.

 Vehicle-to-home (V2H) and vehicle-to-building (V2B) charging